haoda-li/CubicCraft/docs/milestone.md

 ## Current Progress

-- We have successfully finished our base-line algorithm of CPU-based cubic stylization.
+- We have successfully finished our base-line algorithm of CPU-based and GPU-based cubic stylization.
+The GPU implementation is based on **Taichi**.
 Given a mesh, our cubic craft algorithm stylizes the object into a cubic shape.
 Therefore, the object have a cubic look.
 We did experiments based on several traditional meshes, such as bunny.obj and armadillo.obj.
 Here are the sample pictures for reference: